pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - *"Function modifiers"* in Solidity are basically like *"mixins"* in JavaScript.
 The only thing that differentiates them is the
 - OO-style inheritance and external library behaviour immediately makes reusing code efficiently cumbersome.
 - Implicit state access between scope is always a bad idea.
 Always.
-PHP is the only language I've used that does this 'right'.
+PHP is the only imperative language I've used that manages lexical scope 'safely'.
 - Creating a paradigm where monolithic contracts are the norm for efficiency reasons is bad for code quality and logic isolation reasons.
 I don't know if this is happening or what the solution is, but that mindset should be avoided...

 ???